yandrew/FlaskAPI/README.md

 FlaskAPI
 =========
 This application provides a basic api with logging and testing.
+Instructions are below are for mac/linux unless specified.

 Setup
 ----------
+Requires python 3.9 to be installed

 Setup a virtualenv and activate it: